invoiceninja/invoiceninja.github.io/source/en/einvoicing.md

 </details>

 ## Jurisdiction specific requirements

 ### AT - Austria

 #### CustomerAssignedAccountID - Mandatory for GOV clients
 If you are sending an e-invoice to a government body, then you must include in the object

 AccountingSupplierParty > CustomerAssignedAccountID

 This is the ID of the department within the government that the e-invoice will be routed to

+### BE - Belgium
+No additional requirements, when your legal entity id is created this is automatically sync'd with HERMES

-### DE - Germany
+### CH - Switzerland

 #### Payment Means - Mandatory
 The payment means contains information on how the seller wishes to be paid.
-Use the [Payment Means](#payment-means-codelist) list to deterine the correct code required.
-For example, to display your bank account details the following would be required
+Use the [Payment Means](#payment-means-codelist) you must have at least ONE payment means that is a Credit Transfer type

 ```php
    <cac:PaymentMeans>